-Second Stage: 50km from the Stunning Noble Village of Sedano to the medieval town of Poza De la Sal.
+Second Stage: 42km from the Monastery of San Juan Ortega to the stunning medieval mountain village of Pineda de la Sierra.

 This post is also available in: Spanish